cms-opendata-workshop/2020-09-30-cms-open-data-workshop-for-theorists/ORIENTATION.md

 such as root data frames, which you will be delighted to learn of!

-The second, analysis step can be done in the CMS open data virtual environment (whether VM or docker) or by passing the output files to you local setup and analysing them there.
+The second, analysis step can be done in the CMS open data virtual environment (whether VM or docker) or by passing the output files to your local setup and analysing them there.
 If you are familiar with root and have it installed on your local system, you may prefer doing it there.
-In this case, check the root pre-exercise to be sure that you have the right root version used in the analysis example.
+In this case, check the root pre-exercise to be sure that you have the right root version used in the open data analysis example.

 ## Different operating system